sleepymalc/How2LaTeX/README.md

 ### Newline `\\`

-I frequently saw the following:
+I frequently saw things like

 ```latex
 This is one paragraph.\\